-The PhD program is part of the Dutch project “Basic Care Revisited”.
+For the development of the nursing nutrition intervention the guidelines for development and evaluation of complex interventions of the Medical Research Council are followed.
+The goal of the intervention is to prevent malnutrition in community-dwelling elderly before and after hospitalization.
+This intervention will be used by homecare and hospital nurses.
+This PhD program is part of the Dutch project “Basic Care Revisited”.
 A total number of ten intervention studies in nursing basic care are performed to generate scientific evidence to inform nursing practice, because nursing interventions generally still lack scientific evidence.

-- 2014: PhD candidate, Chronic Illnesses Research Group, University of Applied Sciences, Hogeschool Utrecht.
-PhD program: "Early nursing nutrition intervention to prevent malnutrition before and after hospitalization in older community-dwelling people" (part of the project "Basic Care Revisited").
+- 2014 – present: PhD candidate, Chronic Illnesses Research Group, University of Applied Sciences, Hogeschool Utrecht.
+PhD program: "Early nursing nutrition intervention to prevent malnutrition before and after hospitalization in community-dwelling elderly" (part of the project "Basic Care Revisited").
 Supervisors: Prof. M.J.
 Schuurmans and Dr. R.G.A.
 Ettema, Hogeschool Utrecht and Utrecht University.

 - 2008 – 2010: Research Nurse, Research & Development Cardiology, St. Antonius Ziekenhuis Nieuwegein.

 - 2006 – 2008: Senior Nurse, Department of Cardiology and Cardiothoracic Surgery, St. Antonius Ziekenhuis Nieuwegein.